gitee2github/docs/docs/en/docs/Administration/configuring-the-repo-server.md

   Create the **openEuler.repo** file in the **/etc/yum.repos.d** directory.

     - If the repo source of the HTTP server deployed by the user is used as the yum source, the content of **openEuler.repo** is as follows:

-    ```
+    ```conf
     [base]
     name=base
     baseurl=http://192.168.139.209/